cdare-ucsb/DerivedCategoryMass/README.md

 ### Installation of Python
 If you are interested in trying out the current implementation, the first step is making sure that you have an installation of Python 3 on your system.
-Unfortunately, __the newest Python installation 3.13.x is not compatible with some of the neural network libraries__; thus, in order for this program to work you must have Python 3.12.x or less.
+Unfortunately, __the newest Python installation 3.13.x is not compatible with some of the neural network libraries__; thus, in order for this program to work you must have Python 3.11.x or less (this, in particular, works with NumPy 1.25.x).

 #### MacOS
 Simply run
 ```
-brew install python@3.12
+brew install python@3.11
 ```
-For some MacOS users, this will require that certain additional XCode command-line tools be installed; thus, if you get some sort of error when installing Python 3.12, run
+For some MacOS users, this will require that certain additional XCode command-line tools be installed; thus, if you get some sort of error when installing Python 3.11, run
 ```
 xcode-select --install
 ```
 and then try installing the Python library.
 Make sure to verify the installation by running
 ```
-python3.12 --version
+python3.11 --version
 ```

 #### Linux (Ubuntu/Debian)